AustralianBioCommons/how-to-guide-template-test/README.md

 - Reduce time spent creating guides by providing a standard structure to develop and maintain guidance material; and,
 - Allow linking to Zenodo, and DOIs for each release

-Please see the [contributing section](/contributing.md) for more information on how to use this template.
+Please see the [deployed web page for this template](https://australianbiocommons.github.io/how-to-guide-template/) for more information on how to get started.

 ## Acknowledgements for the guides